 You may wonder what allergies and asthma have in common besides making you miserable.
 A lot, as it turns out.
 Allergies and asthma often occur together.

-The same substances that trigger your hay fever symptoms may also cause asthma signs and symptoms, such as shortness of breath, wheezing and chest tightness.
-This is called allergic asthma or allergy-induced asthma.
-Certain substances, such as pollen, dust mites and pet dander, are common triggers.
+The same substances that trigger your hay fever symptoms, such as pollen, dust mites and pet dander, may also cause asthma signs and symptoms.
 In some people, skin or food allergies can cause asthma symptoms.
 This is called allergic asthma or allergy-induced asthma.

 James T C Li, M.D., Ph.D., a Mayo Clinic allergy specialist, answers questions about the link between allergies and asthma.

 Most treatments are designed to treat either asthma or allergies.
-But a few treatments help with both conditions, for example:
+But a few treatments help with both conditions.
+Some examples:

 A family history of allergies is a major risk factor for allergic asthma.
 Having hay fever or other allergies yourself also increases your risk of getting asthma.

-- National asthma education and prevention program expert panel report 3: Guidelines for the diagnosis and management of asthma.
-National Institutes of Health. http://www.nhlbi.nih.gov/guidelines/asthma/asthsumm.pdf.
-Accessed Nov.
-27, 2012.
+- National Asthma Education and Prevention Program expert panel report 3: Guidelines for the diagnosis and management of asthma.
+National Institutes of Health. http://www.nhlbi.nih.gov/health-pro/guidelines/current/asthma-guidelines/full-report.
+Accessed Dec.
+9, 2015.